Data

 command.

-To show comprehensive metadata for a dataset add the flag --full
+To show comprehensive metadata for a dataset add the option --full

 to the end of your query, for example: